-DR Congo to move Israeli embassy to Tel Aviv, Netanyahu says
+DR Congo to move embassy from Tel Aviv to Jerusalem, Netanyahu says

 Earlier this month, the Pacific nation of Papua New Guinea opened its embassy in West Jerusalem.

 Israel considers Jerusalem its eternal and indivisible capital and wants all embassies based there.
-However, most of the world does not recognise Israeli sovereignty over the entire city, believing its status should be resolved in negotiations.

-Palestinians also want the capital of their independent state to be in the city’s eastern sector, which Israel captured in the 1967 Six-Day War.
+But Palestinians also want the capital of their independent state to be in the city’s eastern sector, which Israel captured in the 1967 Six-Day War.

+Most of the world does not recognise Israeli sovereignty over the entire city, believing its status should be resolved in negotiations.

+But in May 2018, the US officially relocated its embassy from Tel Aviv to Jerusalem after then-President Donald Trump declared Jerusalem as Israel’s capital, a move long sought by Israel, a key US ally.